-Let’s say you want to start a new diet.
-Before you go all in on the one that seems to be what everyone is talking about—work on figuring out what sort of diet you currently follow and how to tweak that.
+Before you go all in on the diet that everyone seems to be talking about—work on figuring out what sort of diet you currently follow and how to tweak that.
 This will take longer, but it will be pay off in the long run because it’s your diet, not someone else’s.
 You can watch the rest as they burn out, fall off, or move onto the next one.

 Do you want to lose weight, gain weight, or go somewhere in between?
 No one diet will accomplish all of that without tweaks and modifications.
 It comes down to what you eat and how much of it.
 If you simply want to start eating healthier, well, that’s easier: Stop eating processed foods and using loads of butters, oils, and sauces.
 Start eating lean protein and loads of vegetables.
 Once you’ve established your goals, you’re on your way to intuitive eating, which can be achieved after learning your body and how it reacts to food.

 It really doesn’t matter if you eat three meals per day or six this early in the game.
 You can’t just hop onto a new diet when you don’t know what your existing diet is.
 Logging your meals is good step to take, put some more structure around it.
 If possible, you want to try to get on a schedule for a few weeks in terms of when you eat, what you eat, and how much you eat.
 Now, log it.

 Editor’s note: I used to eat whenever I was hungry and ate whatever was around.
 There was no structure or consistency.
 To track everything, I started to eat every three hours or so.

 3. Understand what it is, and how much, you’ve been eating